a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/04. Functions - Exercise/README.txt

 to the sum of its proper positive divisors.
 That is the sum of its positive divisors excluding the number itself (also known as its aliquot sum).

+09. Loading Bar
+You will receive a single number between 0 and 100 which is divided with 10 without residue (0, 10, 20, 30...).
+Your task is to create a function that visualize a loading bar depending on that number you have received in the input.

+10. Factorial Division
+Write a function that receives two integer numbers.
+Calculate factorial of each number.
+Divide the first result by the second and print the division formatted to the second decimal point.